Furyphoenix8/Aluminum/src/content/a-full-style-test.md

   - Tests
 ---

-Below is just basic information on the element of Aluminum.

----

-# Basic Information

-The element, aluminum, is a type of metal, and is part of the Boron family.
+The element, aluminum, is a type of metal and is part of the boron family or group in the periodic table.
+Below is some more information on the element.

 ---